ebu/PlugIt/README.md

 A _ebuio_baseUrl_ value is provided, with the root URL to use for all URL generation (others actions, medias, etc..)

+You can use the template tag `plugitInclude` in the library `plugit_tags` to include another template inside a template.
+The argument to plugItInclude must be an action.
+The action won't be called but his template will be used.
+The context is preserved.

 # API Methods